EstimatedEst. Read Time: 13 minutes

 how to do a lat pulldown

-WHAT MAKES IT EFFECTIVE: If your goal is specifically the development of the lat muscles, the cable pulley machine handles are the best way to go because you’ll be able to effectively contract the lats without the upper back taking over some of the work.
+WHAT MAKES IT EFFECTIVE: If your goal is specifically the development of the lat muscles, the cable pulley machine handles with adjustable resistance are the best way to go because you’ll be able to effectively contract the lats without the upper back taking over some of the work.

 HOW TO TARGET THE UPPER BACK WITH A LAT PULLDOWN

-WHAT MAKES IT EFFECTIVE: If the target muscles are the upper and mid back – not just the lats but also the traps, rhomboids, and rear delts – then you can effectively use a lat pulldown with a slight lean to hit those muscles.
+WHAT MAKES IT EFFECTIVE: If the target for muscle engagement are the upper back muscles and middle back muscles – not just the lats but also the trapezius muscle fibers, rhomboids, and rear deltoids as secondary muscles – then you can effectively use a lat pulldown with a slight lean to hit those muscle fibers.

 COMMON MISTAKES WHEN PERFORMING A LAT PULLDOWN